 I currently teach yoga classes in Horsham, yoga workshops in Horsham and one to one yoga in Horsham.

 Iyengar yoga at home

 I also aim to encourage people to develop a home practice, so I have homework sheets for my students.
 I’m always reviewing each students progress, and I teach in a way that encourages students to remember poses.
 I have found that this makes them feel more confident to practice at home, thereby seeing greater improvements.
-I have the higher level certification as an Iyengar Yoga teacher that allows me to teach private groups and one to ones too.
+I have the higher level certification as an Iyengar Yoga teacher that allows me to teach one to one yoga, private groups and one to ones too.

 For me, Yoga asana is about finding the healthy action for us as individuals rather than ‘the perfect pose’.